gornskew/lisply-mcp/README.md

 ## Overview

-The Lisply MCP wrapper is implemented in Nodejs with a modular architecture, and provides a bridge between an AI Agent and any [compliant Lisply backend system](BACKEND-REQS.md).
+The Lisply MCP wrapper is implemented in Node.js with a modular architecture, and provides a bridge between an AI Agent and any [compliant Lisply backend system](BACKEND-REQS.md).
 This wrapper enables the AI Agent to: